Six ways to survive your first year as an entrepreneur

-- Becoming an entrepreneur is something that almost everyone wants to achieve in life

-- However, there are key lessons that one should learn in their first year of being an entrepreneur

 Wanjiru ‘Ciru’ Kiiru was born to sell.
-From shirts in her primary school years to puppies in her teens, she learned the power of an unshakeable confidence and a convincing tongue early.
+From shirts in her primary school years to puppies in her teens, she learnt the power of an unshakeable confidence and a convincing tongue early.

 And as the 23-year-old waits to graduate with a degree in entrepreneurship from Strathmore University, her eyes are now set on Slime.